Human Services to Support Rural Health

 What are some rural housing and weatherization programs?

 The U.S. Department of Agriculture (USDA) provides direct assistance to low-income rural homeowners and renters.
-The Rural Development Housing and Community Facilities Programs assist with the purchase and rehabilitation of single and multi-family homes.
+The Rural Development Community Facilities Programs assist with the purchase and rehabilitation of single and multi-family homes.
 This program offers mortgage financing and loans to low-income and working families who are unable to obtain financing from conventional sources.
 The Rental Assistance Program is also available for rural residents.

 The U.S. Department of Housing and Urban Development (HUD) offers programs to assist individuals and rural communities with affordable and safe housing including: